DaveSaah/DaveSaah/README.md

 - [x] Version control.
 - [x] Foundational principles of software development.
 - [x] Project management.
-- [x] Daily driving Linux.
+- [x] Daily driving linux.
-- [x] Anything that can be done in the terminal will be done in the terminal.
+- [x] Anything that can be done in the terminal, will be done in the terminal.
 - [x] Personal security hygiene.
 - [x] Sharing knowledge and upskilling others.